cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 Large inline functions called multiple times can generate lots of instructions and make the compiled code too long.
 If this happens, remove the `inline` keyword from some function definitions to generate less code.

 The compiler will automatically make a function inline when it is called just once in the entire program.
 This is safe, as in this case the program will always be both smaller and faster.
-If a function is called more than once, it can still be inlined by the [Function Inlining optimization](SYNTAX-6-OPTIMIZATIONS.markdown#function-inlining).
+Even when a function is called more than once, it can still be inlined by the [Function Inlining optimization](optimizations/FUNCTION-INLINING.markdown).

 To prevent inlining of a particular function, either directly by the compiler or later on by the optimizer, use the `noinline` keyword: